kevinkovalchik/RawTools/README.md

 - IdentiPy is no longer supported as a search engine.
 While we don't have any issues with IdentiPy, we felt it was easiest to maintain support for only a single search engine.
 As X!
 Tandem does not have any external dependencies (i.e. Python), we felt it was the best choice for this particular case.
+- We will be working to update the wiki over the next week to reflect changes in v2.0.0.

 #### RawToolsViz parse visualization
 ![](https://github.com/kevinkovalchik/RawTools/blob/master/documentation/parseFullWindow.png)